seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I know I love in vain, strive against hope;
 Yet in this captious and intenible sieve
 I still pour in the waters of my love
-And lack not to lose still: dearest madam,
+And lack not to lose still: thus, Indian-like,
+Religious in mine error, I adore
+The sun, that looks upon his worshipper,
+But knows of him no more.
+My dearest madam,
 Let not your hate encounter with my love
 For loving where you do: but if yourself,
 Whose aged honor cites a virtuous youth,
 Did ever in so true a flame of liking
-Wish chastely and love dearly, give pity
+Wish chastely and love dearly, that your Dian
+Was both herself and love: O, then, give pity
 To her, whose state is such that cannot choose
 But lend and give where she is sure to lose;
 That seeks not to find that her search implies,